 Candidates in this category may apply to the Certificate Evaluator in the Registration Office to determine if they are exempted from the psychometric exam.

 Please note: Applicants with foreign certificates are requested to submit the result of their SAT/ACT to their registration form or to send the results as soon as they are received directly to the Registration Office at Tel Aviv University.

 Admission Counseling Service

 The Selection and Research Unit at the Registration and Admission Center advises candidates for undergraduate studies concerning the possibility of acceptance to each of Tel Aviv University's different departments and faculties and the possibilities of improving the chances of acceptance.
 This service is provided only at the request of the candidate.
 A fee is charged.

 The counseling is based upon the candidate's matriculation achievements, former academic studies, the Mechina, Psychometric and SAT/ACT results, updated departmental admission requirements known at the time (including the changes in these requirements during the last years) and the various possibilities for increasing their prospects for admission.

 Appointments should be made in advance by phone, Sunday – Thursday: 9:00-12:00.
 Tel.
 03-6408686, 03-6408290.

 Special Requirements of the Faculties and Relevant Departments

-The decisions of the various departmental admissions committees are based on the Psychometric Entrance Examination, matriculation grades, previous academic grades (at least 30 semester hours for all faculties, 40 semester hours for Medicine and Dental Medicine), Mechina grades, and, in some cases, departmental entrance examinations or requirements.
+The decisions of the various departmental admissions committees are based on the Psychometric Entrance Examination, matriculation grades, previous academic grades (at least 30 semester hours for all faculties, 40 semester hours for Medicine, Dental Medicine, Health professions except Nursing and for Faculty of Engineering), Mechina grades, and, in some cases, departmental entrance examinations or requirements.